Monday, March 20, 2017

 347 Spruce - Kansas City, Missouri - Sears Wellington

-Image courtesy of Johnson County, Missouri
+Image courtesy of Jackson County, Missouri

-While the images from Johnson County date back to 2005, these houses still look about the same in more current views from Google Maps Streetview.
+While the images from Jackson County date back to 2005, these houses still look about the same in more current views from Google Maps Streetview.
 Unfortunately, due to some street trees, we're not able to get clear views of the houses from Google Maps.
 But we can get a good view of the side of the Wellington and see some of the elements we would look for with a Wellington.

 347 Spruce - Kansas City, Missouri - Sears Wellington